 HOW TO PICK THE PERFECT TOWEL……GSM EXPLAINED

 Bath towels are typically the hardest working members of your bed & breakfast or household.
-As well as keeping us dry and clean, towels add to the look and feel of a bathroom and can even be expected to wipe up muddy floors or dry your pet after its weekly wash.
-When shopping for towels it is important to avoid choosing a towel from touch alone.
-Here are tips for finding high-quality towels and knowing how the GSM of a towel can play a vital part in the selection process.
+They keep us dry and clean, add to the look and feel of a bathroom, and can even be expected to wipe up muddy floors or dry your pet after its weekly wash.
+When shopping for towels, it is important to avoid choosing a towel from touch alone.
+Here are some tips for finding high-quality towels and knowing how the GSM of a towel can play a vital part in the selection process:

 To ensure the towel feels cozy and luxurious, check the care label and ensure it states the towel is 100% cotton.
 Cotton fibers naturally attract water and can hold almost 25 times its weight in liquid.
 For extra comfort, 100% combed cotton ensures that the shorter threads have been removed, keeping the towel strong and prevent pilling.
 However, most towels are made of cotton, but the look and feel of towels largely depends on the type of cotton used.
 Towels designed and priced for everyday use are typically made of standard cotton, while the more expensive Egyptian cotton towels have a much longer threads, allowing each towel to have more moisture absorbing loops per inch.

 The number and the length of loops is also an important factor in choosing the right towel.
 The denser the loops, the more absorbent the towel will be so check the stitch for thick, tightly packed loops.
 If however you can see the base of the towel, then this is an indicator of a poor quality towel.
 The key to the longevity of a towel is for the hems to be double stitched all the way around the edges of the towel.
 This extra reinforcement reduces fraying and will give your bath towels a longer life.